jaco4873/cds-visual-analytics-2025/src/assignment_3/README.md

 - Images are resized to 224×224 pixels with 3 color channels
 - Batches of 32 images are processed at a time
 - Data is split with 80/10/10 % train, test and validation.
+- We experimented with various data augmentation techniques (rotation, zoom, flip, shift) but found that models achieved better validation results without any augmentation.
+The final implementation therefore uses the original images without augmentation.

 ### CNN Model Architecture
 The custom CNN is configured with the following architecture: